 Year Description 1982 On 8th November 1982 Bhavnagar faced a tropical cyclone of the speed of 150 kms / hours.
-Instead of it there was heavy rain in the district on 7th and 8th November 2004.
+Instead of it there was heavy rain in the district on 7 th and 8th November 2004.
 Because 250 mm rain falls in two days there was the situation of flood in the rivers that cause the death of 125 people at the site of Kalubhar dam in Gadhada Taluka.
 Same day 25 people felt in the grip of death of Umralal Taluka.
 In the same cyclone the Kashmir of Saurashtra MAHUVA lost its beauty because thousands of trees fell down and there was heavy loss of human being, resources, property and livestock.
 1999 Again the Bhavnagar District copied a cyclone of 80-100 kms / hour with heavy rain.
 It's taken the 5 innocent people in the grip of death.
 2000 In August - 2000 the topple of Bhavnagar experienced the earthquake.
 The epicenter of the quake was near to the 8 kms far from circuit near Malanka village.
-From August 2000 to 25th January - 2001 the people of Bhavnagar experienced 175 to 200 light earthquakes.
-Because of the waves of those quakes there was heavy loss of 2001 buildings in the Bharatnagar area of Bhavnagar 2001 The destructive earthquake of 26th January 2001 badly affected the Bhavnagar district.
+From August 2000 to 25 th January - 2001 the people of Bhavnagar experienced 175 to 200 light earthquakes.
+Because of the waves of those quakes there was heavy loss of buildings in the Bharatnagar area of Bhavnagar 2001 The destructive earthquake of 26th January 2001 badly affected the 2001 Bhavnagar district.
 Because of earthquake 4 people and one cattle dead and 24 people were injured.
-In the same earthquake 9752 kuchcha and pukka houses were partially damaged and 2002 239 house were totally damaged.
-2002 In Bhavnagar district during 6 th June 2002 to 30 th June 2002 the heavy rain created flood in Palitana, Bhavnagar and Sihor Taluka of the district, during the flood 19147 people were affected and 8 people were dead and there was heavy loss of buildings and property in Bhavnagar, Sihor and Palitana Taluka.
-2007 During this session heavy rain became the main cause of flood.
-2001 Seven taluka of the Dist. were adversely affected city and total 40 people dead in different area within district.
+In the same earthquake 9752 kuchcha and pukka houses were partially damaged and 239 house were totally damaged.
+2002 In Bhavnagar district during 6th June 2002 to 30th June 2002 the heavy rain created flood in Palitana, Bhavnagar and Sihor Taluka of the district, during the flood 19147 people were affected and 8 people were dead and there was heavy loss of buildings and property in Bhavnagar, Sihor and 2007 Palitana Taluka.
+During this session heavy rain became the main cause of flood.
+Seven 2001 taluka of the Dist. were adversely affected city and total 40 people dead in different area within district.
 Similarly other adjoining taluka were also affected.
 There was heavy loss public and private property.
 2015 There was heavy rain in district and it cause of flood.
 It affected whole district especially some area of Palitana city and Talaja city and also 4 villages of Gariyadhar and Jeasar taluka.
 8 people were dead and there was heavy loss of property.
-Administration also done evacuation during flood situaion.
+Administration 0010 also done evacuation during flood situation.
+2018 Villages of Mahuva, Talaja and Jesar taluka have affected due to heavy rain.
+There was situation of evacuation and heavy rain also result to property damage.
+2019 Heavy Rainfall in "BHAL" area of Bhavnagar taluka.
+Water logging issues occurred due to the same.
+There was also situation of evacuation in some of villages.